Battle of Sievierodonetsk (2022): Casualties

 Numerous attacks against civilian facilities occurred in Sievierodonetsk.
 On 17 March 2022, the Governor of Luhansk Oblast Serhiy Haidai reported that Russian forces had hit a shelter intended for mothers and children and declared that "there are no safe places in Luhansk Region anymore".
 On 22 March, Haidai said that the Russians had shelled a children's hospital and set the roof on fire, although no one was wounded.
 Damage to local churches was also reported.
-On 7 April 2022, Russian forces reportedly struck a humanitarian aid center and set 10 high-rise buildings on fire in the city.
+On 7 April 2022, Russian forces reportedly struck a humanitarian aid centre and set 10 high-rise buildings on fire in the city.

 In Lysychansk, 150 civilians killed in the city due to Russian strikes were reportedly buried in a mass grave on 25 May.
 On 27 May, the mayor of Sievierodonetsk announced that more than 1,500 civilians had been killed since the start of the Russian invasion on 24 February 2022.

 By 30 May, the shelling had become so intense that Ukrainian officials had stopped counting casualties.

 On 14 June, Ukrainian president Zelenskyy called for more foreign military aid, calling the human cost of the battle for Sievierodonetsk, Lysychansk and the surrounding region "terrifying".

 On 8 July, Ukraine's governor of Luhansk province, Serhiy Haidai, claimed that hundreds of Kadyrovites died during the battle for Sievierodonetsk, but did not provide an exact number.
 He also claimed one of the leaders of the Chechen division of Russia's National Guard was seriously wounded during clashes and "may be on the verge of life and death".